freeheeling/whether_sweater/README.md

 # Whether, Sweater?
 Sweater Weather

 ## Project Description
-Sweater Weather utilizes the Ruby on Rails framework and [Fast JSON API](https://github.com/Netflix/fast_jsonapi) gem to expose aggregated data from multiple external APIs via a web-based API.

 Based on the premises of being a back-end developer working on a team that is building an application to plan road trips, this app allows users to view the current weather as well as the forecasted weather at a destination.

-The [project requirements](https://backend.turing.io/module3/projects/sweater_weather/requirements) provide an overview of the application's wireframes.
+The Heroku-hosted [Sweater Wether Service](https://sweater-weather-service.herokuapp.com/) app utilizes the Ruby on Rails framework and [Fast JSON API](https://github.com/Netflix/fast_jsonapi) gem to expose aggregated data from multiple external APIs via a web-based API.
+[Project requirements](https://backend.turing.io/module3/projects/sweater_weather/requirements) provide an overview of the app's wireframes.

-The [Sweater Weather Service](https://sweater-weather-service.herokuapp.com/) is hosted on Heroku.

 ## Features
 - Exposes an API that aggregates data from multiple external APIs
 - Exposes an API that requires an authentication token
 - Exposes an API for CRUD functionality
 - Completes criteria based on the needs of other developers

+## APIs Used
+- Google Maps API
+- Dark Sky Weather API
+- Unsplash API

 ## Local Installation